 Introduction to Inherited Muscular Disorders

-Muscular dystrophies are inherited, progressive muscle disorders resulting from defects in one or more genes needed for normal muscle structure and function.
-Facioscapulohumeral dystrophy is the most common form of muscular dystrophy, and Duchenne dystrophy is the second most common and most severe form.
-Becker dystrophy, although closely related to Duchenne, has a later onset and causes milder symptoms.
+Muscular dystrophies are inherited, progressive muscle disorders resulting from defects in one or more genes needed for normal muscle structure and function; dystrophic changes (eg, muscle fiber necrosis and regeneration) are seen on biopsy specimens.
+Facioscapulohumeral dystrophy is the most common form of muscular dystrophy, and Duchenne dystrophy and Becker dystrophy are the second most common.
+Duchenne dystrophy is a more severe form; Becker dystrophy, although closely related to Duchenne, has a later onset and causes milder symptoms.